-How to structure your website, what digital marketing efforts to employ, what ad campaigns to run, and how much budget to allocate to them.
-Any of these decisions can make or break your business.
+Aspects like how to structure your website, what digital marketing efforts to employ, what ad campaigns to run, and how much budget to allocate to them, any of these decisions can make or break your business.

-That can’t work in the long term.
-If you want to grow your business and make it efficient, gathering the right data and analyzing it is key to making decisions that move your business forward.
+Another research by Google has revealed that a complete marketing analytics stack of five or more tools will result in 39% more improvement in the overall performance of the marketing program.
+Therefore, to grow your business and make it efficient, gathering and analyzing the right data is key to making decisions that move your business forward.

 Who should be thinking about marketing data and analytics?